renderorange/weather-api/README.txt

 #### GET

-This API is a read-only resource; GET is the only provided method.
+This API is a read-only resource; GET is the only allowed method.

 All other methods requested to the API will return exceptions (more about that in the EXCEPTIONS section below).